 Climbing Ben Nevis - Introduction

 If you are looking to Climb Ben Nevis then this is the Blog for You...
-This Blog on Ben Nevis have been provided to give you every bit of information you will need to know when climbing Ben Nevis.
+This Blog on Ben Nevis have been provided to give you every bit of information you will need to know when Cimbing Ben Nevis.

 Where Is Ben Nevis?

-Ben Nevis is a Mountain that is located in the Uk specifically Scotland.
+Ben Nevis is a Mountain that is located in the UK specifically Scotland.
 Its found in the mid west of Scotland within the Highlands and 1.5 miles from Fort William, it is part of the Nevis range within the Grampians Mountains in Scotland.

-Above is an image that locates where Ben Nevis is in the Uk.
+Above is an image that locates where Ben Nevis is in the UK.
 You can check on google Maps how long it will take you to get to Ben Nevis from your location.

-How Can I Get To Ben Nevis?
+Travel To Ben Nevis?

-The Nearest Locations you can get to climbing Ben Nevis by car is the Glen Nevis Visitors centre - PH33 6PF or the North Face car park - PH33 6SR depending on which route you are planning on climbing.
+The Nearest Locations you can get to Climbing Ben Nevis by car is the Glen Nevis Visitors centre - PH33 6PF or the North Face car park - PH33 6SR depending on which route you are planning on Climbing.

 If you are travelling by train the nearest train station to Ben Nevis is in Fort William.
 You could get a Taxi from the train station to one of the car parks, or you can walk.
 The Glen Nevis visitors centre is a 1.8 mile walk from the station whereas the North face car park is a 4 mile walk.
 There is also Banavie station which is slightly closer to the North face Car park which is 3.4 miles away.
 If you do not live locally it is recommend to find a place to stay overnight, there are lots of places to stay in the immediate area.

-If you are coming from overseas you will be most likely be travelling by plane.
-It is suggest that you land in one of Scotlands most popular airports which are Inverness (74.3 Miles) Glasgow (99.2 Miles) Edinburgh (126 Miles) From the airport you will be able to catch a train to Fort William train station.
+If you are coming from overseas you will most likely be travelling by plane.
+It is suggested that you land in one of Scotlands most popular airports which are Inverness (74.3 Miles) Glasgow (99.2 Miles) Edinburgh (126 Miles) From the airport you will be able to catch a train to Fort William train station.
 Alternativly you will be able to catch a coach from the airports to Fort William.

 How High Is Ben Nevis?

-Ben Nevis is The Uk,s Highest mountain standing at 1345m (4,413 ft).
+Ben Nevis is The UK,s Highest mountain standing at 1345m (4,413 ft).
 The summit of Ben Nevis is the highest bit of land in any direction for 459 Miles.

-The time it will take you to climb Ben Nevis will vary depending on your level of fitness and which route you decide to take up the mountain.
+The time it will take you to Climb Ben Nevis will vary depending on your level of fitness and which route you decide to take up the mountain.